-- 1 Employees are entitled to an end-of-year bonus of 8.3% of the basis of calculation applicable to the employee.
-The bonus shall be paid with the salary for December.
-Employees who leave employment before 1 December are also entitled to an end-of-year bonus.
-The bonus shall be paid in the month following the month in which the employment ended. - 2 The end-of-year bonus shall be calculated over the sum of the salaries that the employee has received in the relevant calendar year. - 3 The end-of-year bonus shall be calculated over at least the salary denoted behind salary number 10 in scale 7 in Annex A.
+- Employees are entitled to an end-of-year bonus of 8.3% of the basis of calculation applicable to the employee.
+The bonus shall be paid with the salary for November.
+Employees who leave employment before 1 November are also entitled to an end-of-year bonus.
+The bonus shall be paid in the month following the month in which the employment ended. - The end-of-year bonus shall be calculated over the sum of the salaries that the employee has received in the period from 1 December of the preceding calendar year up to and including 30 November of the current calender year.

+- In 2015, the end-of-year bonus will be calculated over the period from 1 January 2015 to 30 November 2015. - 3 The end-of-year bonus shall be calculated over at least the salary denoted behind salary number 10 in scale 7 in Annex A.